codica2/redirect-s3-cf/README.md

 ## Configuring CloudFront

-After getting certifactes go to CloudFront and create two ditribuitions.
-For Origin Domain Name use the s3 endpoint, dont use autocompleted variant.
+After getting certificates go to CloudFront and create two ditributions.
+For Origin Domain Name use the S3 endpoint,** dont use **autocompleted variant.

 ![](cf-domain.png)